 Don’t cry…don’t cry…don’t cry…

-Last weekend, just before the New Year’s Eve celebrations commenced on Sunday, My Favorite Weirdo (MFW) and I packed the car and set out for a snowy drive North to experience “Winter Camping”.
+Last weekend, just before the New Year’s Eve celebrations commenced on Sunday, I packed the car and set out for a snowy drive North to experience “Winter Camping”.
 This camping trip had been weeks, if not months, in the making.
-Friday night, after the Christmas Chaos was behind us, we packed our backpacks full of Merino Wool and down-filled everything, freeze dried food packages and multiple lighting sources.
-After also retrieving our snowshoes, micro-spikes and trail poles, we safely stashed our stuffed backpacks in the car and put our hiking boots by the front door, in an effort to make our Saturday morning departure as stress-free as possible.
-After all the planning, preparation and packing was complete, we sat on the couch to binge watch ‘Wentworth’ on Netflix and listened to the rain and wind beat on the windows.
-We anxiously looked at each other and at our individual weather apps and instantly we both felt simultaneously excited and intimidated by the fact that there was a full-on winter storm in the area that we were travelling the next morning.
-The weather meant more snow for our 4km snowshoe into camp, but it also meant more snow on the roads getting there and also colder temperatures.
+Friday night, after the Christmas Chaos was far behind, backpacks were packed full of Merino Wool and down-filled everything, freeze dried food packages and multiple lighting sources.
+After also retrieving my snowshoes, micro-spikes and trail poles, safely stashing the stuffed backpacks in the car and putting the hiking boots by the front door, in an effort to make the Saturday morning departure as stress-free as possible.
+After all the planning, preparation and packing was complete, I sat on the couch to binge watch ‘Wentworth’ on Netflix and listened to the rain and wind beat on the windows.
+I anxiously looked at my weather app and instantly felt simultaneously excited and intimidated by the fact that there was a full-on winter storm in the area that I was travelling to the next morning.
+The weather meant more snow for the 4km snowshoe into camp, but it also meant more snow on the roads getting there and also colder temperatures.

-On Saturday morning we set off early, beating the sunrise and making our way North.
-The road trip typically takes around 2.5 to 3 hours, but knowing there was a winter storm and the roads were sketchy at best, we wanted to have enough time to get there safely, hike in the 4 km and set up camp all before it started getting dark again.
+It was an early start on Saturday morning, beating the sunrise and making my way North.
+The road trip typically takes around 2.5 to 3 hours, but knowing there was a winter storm and the roads were sketchy at best, I wanted to have enough time to get there safely, hike in the 4 km and set up camp, all before it started getting dark again.
 The trip was amazing!
 It was like a scene from your favorite winter or Christmas movie.
 Fresh powdered snow on the trail and on the trees, hiking beside three different frozen lakes and a vast valley of snow-capped trees surrounded by towering mountains, blue sky and bright sunshine.
 Everything was great, I even woke up in the middle of the night because I was too hot.
 Apparently 3 pairs of wool socks and down filled booties were unnecessary.
 The silence was deafening as we were the only ones for miles and miles.
 The stars and the moon lit up the night sky not dampened by the lights of a city.
 With the proper gear, clothing, tent and sleeping bags, I was amazed at how warm I was, despite the temperature being -15 degrees celsius and our combined exhalations not only forming condensation on the inside of the tent, but icicles!!

-I looked at MFW who was diligently, and as quickly as he possibly could, packing up the tent and re-packing his backpack, and I knew that I needed to pull my shit together.
+I looked at my camping buddy who was diligently, and as quickly as possible, packing up the tent, and I knew that I needed to pull my shit together.
 There was no other way to get back to the nice warm car and warm, dry clothes contained within it than by the strength of my own legs and frozen, two feet.
 This was all on me.
 No one was coming to rescue me.
 Resilience.
 I needed to find some.
 Brave.
 I spoke of that all the time, now it was time to dig deep.
 I leaned into my despair.
 Into the pain and awfulness of that moment.
 I honoured how I was feeling.
 I allowed myself to be present and feel the desperation and agony, it was what I was feeling.
 In my despair, I worried about my now frozen feet and hands (they were frostbitten for sure and were mere minutes from amputation, I was positive).
 What felt like years later (definitely had frostbite now), we were finally packed up and ready to hike/snowshoe out and back to the car and mercifully, to a heater.